-Table 13-6 depicts events and traps for service groups.
+Table 12-6 depicts events and traps for service groups.

-Table 13-6 Events and traps for service groups
+Events and traps for service groups Table 12-6

 Event Severity level Description Service group has faulted.
 Error The service group is offline because of a fault.
 Service group concurrency violation.
 SevereError A failover service group has become online on more than one node in the cluster.
 Service group has faulted and cannot be failed over anywhere.
 SevereError Specified service group faulted on all nodes where group could be brought online.
 There are no nodes to which the group can fail over.
 Service group is online Information The service group is online.
 Service group is offline.
 Information The service group is offline.
 Service group is autodisabled.
 Information VCS has autodisabled the specified group because one node exited the cluster.
 Service group is restarting.
 Information The service group is restarting.
 Service group is being switched.
 Information VCS is taking the service group offline on one node and bringing it online on another.
 Service group restarting in response to persistent resource going online.
 Information The service group is restarting because a persistent resource recovered from a fault.
 The global service group is online/partial on multiple clusters.
-SevereError A concurrency violation occurred for the global service group.
-(Global Cluster Option) F The attailment of Object and int Attributes for global service groups are mismatched.
+(Global Cluster Option) SevereError A concurrency violation occurred for the global service group.
+Attributes for global service groups are mismatched.
 (Global Cluster Option) Error The attributes ClusterList, AutoFailOver, and Parallel are mismatched for the same global service group on different clusters.